sahil-rawat/sahil-rawat.github.io/_posts/2021-07-18-INTRO-TO-C-II.md

 In this way, printf() might be similar to various types of format or parameterized strings in other languages you’re familiar with.

-Historically, C didn’t have a Boolean type, In C, 0 means "false", and non-zero means "true".
+Historically, C didn’t have a Boolean type, In C, 0 means “false”, and non-zero means “true”.
 So 1 is true.
 And 37 is true.
 And 0 is false.
 You can just declare Boolean types as ints:

 ```c
 int x = 1;